Egyptians: Ancient Egypt

 The attention paid to the dead, and the veneration with which they were held, were one of the hallmarks of ancient Egyptian society.
 Egyptians built tombs for their dead that were meant to last for eternity.
 This was most prominently expressed by the Great Pyramids.
-The ancient Egyptian word for tomb pr nḥḥ means 'House of Eternity'.
+The ancient Egyptian word for tomb pr nḥḥ means House of Eternity.
 The Egyptians also celebrated life, as is shown by tomb reliefs and inscriptions, papyri and other sources depicting Egyptians farming, conducting trade expeditions, hunting, holding festivals, attending parties and receptions with their pet dogs, cats and monkeys, dancing and singing, enjoying food and drink, and playing games.
 The ancient Egyptians were also known for their engaging sense of humor, much like their modern descendants.

 Another important continuity during this period is the Egyptian attitude toward foreigners—those they considered not fortunate enough to be part of the community of rmṯ or "the people" (i.e., Egyptians.)
 This attitude was facilitated by the Egyptians' more frequent contact with other peoples during the New Kingdom when Egypt expanded to an empire that also encompassed Nubia through Jebel Barkal and parts of the Levant.

 The Egyptian sense of superiority was given religious validation, as foreigners in the land of Ta-Meri (Egypt) were anathema to the maintenance of Maat—a view most clearly expressed by the admonitions of Ipuwer in reaction to the chaotic events of the Second Intermediate Period.
 Foreigners in Egyptian texts were described in derogatory terms, e.g., 'wretched Asiatics' (Semites), 'vile Kushites' (Nubians), and 'Ionian dogs' (Greeks).
 Egyptian beliefs remained unchallenged when Egypt fell to the Hyksos, Assyrians, Libyans, Persians and Greeks—their rulers assumed the role of the Egyptian Pharaoh and were often depicted praying to Egyptian gods.

 The ancient Egyptians used a solar calendar that divided the year into 12 months of 30 days each, with five extra days added.
 The calendar revolved around the annual Nile Inundation (akh.t), the first of three seasons into which the year was divided.
 The other two were Winter and Summer, each lasting for four months.
 The modern Egyptian fellahin calculate the agricultural seasons, with the months still bearing their ancient names, in much the same manner.

 The importance of the Nile in Egyptian life, ancient and modern, cannot be overemphasized.
 The rich alluvium carried by the Nile inundation was the basis of Egypt's formation as a society and a state.
 Regular inundations were a cause for celebration; low waters often meant famine and starvation.
-The ancient Egyptians personified the river flood as the god Hapy and dedicated a Hymn to the Nile to celebrate it. km.t, the Black Land, was as Herodotus observed, "the gift of the river."
+The ancient Egyptians personified the river flood as the god Hapi and dedicated a Hymn to the Nile to celebrate it. km.t, the Black Land, was as Herodotus observed, "the gift of the river."